Tec4Sho/check-file/README.md

 # check-file-action

-Use to check build (mk, sh, cpp, c, h,) files for errors and also locate any filename an its content containing or search for a text (string) match located within files.
+Use to check workspace (mk, sh, cpp, c, h,) files for errors and also locate any filename an Show its content or search for a text (string) match located within all files.
+Search will start with the file types listed here first in build environment for matches.

 Parameters :